Tearsheet

 AI Analysis | Feedback

-Dr. Marbán is a co-founder of Capricor, Inc., a wholly-owned subsidiary of Capricor Therapeutics, Inc., having been with the company since 2005 and serving as its Chief Executive Officer since 2010.
-With over 20 years in the biotechnology field, she brings extensive experience in research, product development, and business development.
-From 2003 to 2009, Dr. Marbán held various senior roles at Excigen, Inc., a gene therapy biotechnology company, where she was responsible for operations and business development and oversaw the development of a biologic pacemaker.
-She also began her career in academic science at the Cleveland Clinic Foundation and Johns Hopkins University.
-As CEO, she negotiated the foundational license agreements for Capricor's intellectual property and secured approximately $27 million in non-dilutive grants and a loan award to fund R&D programs and clinical trials.
+Dr. Linda Marbán is a co-founder of Capricor, Inc., a wholly-owned subsidiary of Capricor Therapeutics, Inc., and has served as Chief Executive Officer since 2010.
+She has over 20 years of experience in the biotechnology field, spanning research, product development, and business development.
+From 2003 to 2009, Dr. Marbán held various senior roles at Excigen, Inc., a gene therapy biotechnology company, where she was responsible for operations and business development, overseeing the development of a biologic pacemaker for the heart.

-Karen Krasney, J.D.
-Executive Vice President and General Counsel
+Karen Krasney, Executive Vice President, Secretary and General Counsel

-Ms. Krasney has served as Capricor's Executive Vice President, Secretary, and General Counsel since 2012.
-Her career spans over 40 years as general counsel for numerous corporations and private companies across various industries, with a focus on domestic and international corporate and business law and litigation.
-She has been involved in the medical technology arena since the mid-1990s, including serving as legal counsel for Biosensors International Group Ltd., a multinational medical device company, from 2002, and later as General Counsel in 2006.
+Ms. Karen Krasney has served as Capricor's Executive Vice President, Secretary, and General Counsel since 2012.
+Her career spans over 40 years as general counsel for numerous public and private companies across various industries, with extensive experience in domestic and international corporate and business law and litigation.
+Since the mid-1990s, Ms. Krasney has been involved in medical technology, representing several companies developing cardiovascular disease products.
+From 2002 to 2010, she served as legal counsel and later General Counsel and Executive Vice President for Biosensors International Group Ltd., a multinational medical device company, where she headed the legal team for its successful initial public offering in Singapore and negotiated global agreements.

-Kristi A. H. Elliott, Ph.D.
-Chief Operating and Science Officer
+Kristi A. H. Elliott, Chief Operating & Science Officer

-Dr. Elliott joined Capricor in 2021 and currently leads product development across the company’s therapeutic pipeline, overseeing CMC operations, manufacturing, quality, and analytical and process development.
-With over 15 years of experience in biotechnology, she is recognized as an innovator in primary cell, stem cell, and exosome-based therapeutics.
-Before her current role, she was Capricor’s Vice President of Research and Development.
-Prior to joining Capricor, Dr. Elliott advised joint ventures between Harvest Capital Strategies and Intrexon Corp. and held several leadership roles at Intrexon, including Senior Director of Stem Cell and Exosome Development, where she led cross-functional teams and programs that included an FDA-approved autologous cell therapy.
+Dr. Kristi A. H. Elliott joined Capricor in 2021 and leads product development across the company's therapeutic pipeline, overseeing CMC operations, manufacturing, quality, and analytical and process development.
+With over 15 years of experience in biotechnology, Dr. Elliott is recognized for her innovation in primary cell, stem cell, and exosome-based therapeutics.
+Prior to her current role, she advised joint ventures between Harvest Capital Strategies and Intrexon Corp. and held several leadership roles at Intrexon, including Senior Director of Stem Cell and Exosome Development, where she led cross-functional teams and programs, including an FDA-approved autologous cell therapy.

 AI Analysis | Feedback